-The 2020 Integrated Report, Notice of AGM and 2021 Annual General Meeting Form of Proxy ("Form of Proxy") are also being sent to those shareholders who have requested hard copies.
+The 2021 Integrated Report, Notice of AGM and Form of Proxy are also being sent to those shareholders who have requested to receive hard copies.

 In compliance with Listing Rule 14.3.6R, the Notice of AGM and Form of Proxy will shortly be available for inspection on the National Storage Mechanism at: https://data.fca.org.uk/#/nsm/nationalstoragemechanism.
+The rules of the Employee Share Purchase Plan will also shortly be available for inspection on the National Storage Mechanism